microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

  <[NUM] x [TYPE]> @dx.op.tertiary.v[NUM][TY](i32 opcode, <[NUM] x [TYPE]> operand1, <[NUM] x [TYPE]> operand2, <[NUM] x [TYPE]> operand3)
 ```

-The scalarized variants of these DXIL intrinsics will remain unchanged and can be used in conjunction
+The scalar variants of these DXIL intrinsics will remain unchanged and can be used in conjunction
  with the vector variants.
-This means that the same language-level vector could be used in scalarized operations and native vector operations
+This means that the same language-level vector (of any length) could be used
- within the same shader by being scalarized as needed even within the same shader.
+ in scalarized operations and native vector operations even within the same shader.

 ### Validation Changes